VA policy restricts ‘meaningful access’ to benefits for Native Americans

 “It’s one thing for Carol [Scott], as an attorney, to go there and help veterans.
 But what’s most important is the Native Americans on or near reservations have their own trained, accredited and culturally competent advocates,” Sullivan said.
 “Otherwise, they have to depend on everyone else.”

 He added: “They have advocates with heart — they absolutely have heart — but they need accreditation.”

-A dead-end effort The VA allows individuals with federal, state and local organizations to log into VA systems to file and track benefits claims.
+The VA allows individuals with federal, state and local organizations to log into VA systems to file and track benefits claims.
 In March 2017, after realizing the gap in resources for Native American veterans, the VA announced it would give the same credence to tribes.